Lady Rockets stay unbeaten

 SIDNEY — The Fairlawn Jets upped their Western Ohio Soccer League record to 2-1 and went to 2-4 overall with a 7-1 win over visiting New Knoxville in boys soccer action Thursday at Fairlawn.

-The Jets were led by Ben Brautigam, who scored four of the seven goals.
+The Jets were led by Nick Brautigam, who scored four of the seven goals.
 Andrew Taylor added two goals, and the other goal was an own goal by the Rangers.

 DJ Graves assisted on two of the goals.